 “Everything hurts when you’re pregnant.
 Not all at the same time and not just the ‘normal’ pain you’d expect (back pain from a growing belly).
 And it gets worse towards the end.
 No one even mentioned that to me, ever!” – Ashley, new mom of one

 “Being in pain, uncomfortable, not being able to breath when you sleep.
 It’s like you’re a different person with all the changes.
-And [you have] these fake contractions that go on all day long when you least expect it.
+And these fake contractions that go on all day long when you least expect it.
 They are not enough for you to be in labor, but enough to be a pain.” – Shakira, expecting her first baby

 “How tired you feel during pregnancy.
 Nothing will prepare you for that!” – Stephanie, mom of two